DevelDoe/devel-react/readme.md

-# DevelStrap 1.0 React, Redux, ReactRouter
+# 1.0 DevelStrap - React skelleton & test suit

 Bootstrapping React app development.
+This major release adds the basic and adds a test suit.

+## 0.1 DevelStrap - Redux implementation

+This minor update adds Redux to the project for eazy handling of application wide data.

+## 0.2 DevelStrap - React Router implementation

+This minor update adds React Router for navigation the application.

-## DevelStrap 1.1 Added Firebase CRUD
+# 1.1 DevelStrap - Added Firebase CRUD

 This minor update adds Firebase as a backend CRUD solution.